sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

     i.e. similar to the pre-order one plus in-order.
     Similarly they are based on mapping.
 ### 11.4
+- > At least five roads must be plowed to ensure that there is a path between any two towns See 10.4-28.
+- THEOREM 1 is also shown in the second to last paragraph in [this link](https://math.stackexchange.com/a/136265/1059606) ~~although it doesn't say "spanning"~~
 - [Multicast](https://www.geeksforgeeks.org/difference-between-unicast-and-multicast/) is just mul-to-mul
 - DFS
   - > All other edges of the graph must connect a vertex to an ancestor or descendant of this vertex in the tree.